 William Chadbourne acquired the land on which 48 Commonwealth was built on September 29, 1863, from attorney Henry Larned Hallett, a lot with a 47 foot frontage (including a portion of the lot where 46 Commonwealth would be built).
 Henry Hallett had acquired the lot on October 31, 1862, from shipping merchant and US Congressman Samuel Hooper.
 It was part of a larger parcel that Samuel Hooper had purchased on May 2, 1860, from the Commonwealth of Massachusetts.
 He and his wife, Anne (Sturgis) Hooper, lived at 27 Commonwealth.

-Henry Hallett may have begun construction of the house, inasmuch a May 15, 1863, Boston Daily Evening Transcript article listing the owners of houses built or under construction in the Back Bay includes the Henry L. Hallett residence at the southeast corner of Commonwealth and Berkeley.
+Henry Hallett appears to have begun construction of the house before selling the property to William Chadbourne, inasmuch a May 15, 1863, Boston Evening Transcript article listing the owners of houses built or under construction in the Back Bay includes the Henry L. Hallett residence at the southeast corner of Commonwealth and Berkeley.
 His deed to William Chadbourne, however, only mentions the land, not a dwelling house.
 Henry Larned Hallett and his wife, Cora (Lovell) Hallett lived at 31 Chester Square.

 48 Commonwealth probably was designed by architect John Roulstone Hall.
 His January 13, 1911, obituary in the Boston Globe indicates that in 1859 “he designed a house for William Chadburn [sic] at Commonwealth av and Berkeley st., costing $100,000.”
 The year is clearly incorrect, inasmuch as the land had not even been sold by the Commonwealth in 1859, and the cost appears high.
 However, given the precise reference (which was repeated in his obituary published the same day in the Boston Herald) it seems likely that he did, in fact, design the house.
 If so, it is also possible that he designed 46 Commonwealth, given the close similarity of design and contemporaneous construction of the two houses.